Abdulsalam101/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 12-file_type file : is shell script that  prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.
 The 13-symbolic_link file: is shell script that Create a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory.
 The 14-copy_html file : is shell script Create a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
 You can consider that all HTML files have the extension .html

+The school.mgc file : is a shell script Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0